caseytechschool-cts/MIT-APP-INVENTOR-TUTORIAL/Tutorial#1/readme.md

 5. Move the `Play` block inside both the `if` and `else` parts of the existing code.
 The final code should resemble the image below:
 ![block 5](media/blocks4.png)

 **All done!!!**

+Here is a suggested concise conclusion/summary you can add at the end of the app development tutorial document:

+## Conclusion

+In this beginner-friendly tutorial, we stepped through building a simple yet functional app using MIT App Inventor.

+We started by designing the visual interface with an image and button.
+Next, we gave the app interactivity by adding logic to hide/show the image when clicked.
+Finally, we tested it out right on a phone using the QR code connection.

+Along the way, you learned:

+- **User Interface Design** - How to layout components and customise properties
+- **Coding Logic** - Using block coding to create interactivity
+- **Connecting Apps** - Testing apps instantly using QR code scanning
+- **Enhancing Apps** - Smoothening transitions and adding multimedia

+With these core concepts and the handy MIT platform, you now have the skills to start building your own basic apps.
+The possibilities are endless when you break down ideas into interfaces and logical steps.

+We encourage you to use these foundations to create more advanced flows and visuals.
+Do not forget to run experiments, test frequently, and make iterations.

+Happy app-building!